dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 This code can be run at this [JSFiddle: JS Closures - Adder](https://jsfiddle.net/kmaida/qfvyofcs/).

 Both `add1` and `add5` are closures with different lexical environments storing different values for the `x` argument.
+These values are protected by the fact that they're "enclosed" in the lexical environment of each closure.
+We could use the `addCreator(x)` factory function to create as many `add_` functions as we needed.

 ### Scope and Closures Takeaways